beardaway/github-linkedin/README.md

 <p align="center">
 <b> Konrad Sopala </b> <br>
 🥑 Auth0 Senior Developer Community  Engineer <br>
-🔧 Developer Ecosystems, iOS & Python Development, Product Engineering, Data & Research <br>
+🔧 Software & Product Engineering, Data & Research <br>
 </p>

 # Bio 👋

 Hi!
-I'm Konrad and I'm a developer ecosystem engineer currently working as a Senior Developer Community Engineer at Auth0.
+I'm Konrad and I'm working as a Senior Developer Community Engineer at Auth0.
 I enjoy writing software in Swift and Python but also doing data stuff in the last one.
-Passionate about anything developer ecosystems, iOS & Python development, product engineering and data & research.
+Passionate about anything software & product engineering but also research and data.
 Always willing to engage in projects bringing added value!

 # Social 🤜🤛